CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 kubectl apply -k kustomize/keycloak
 ```

 Kubernetes will detect the changes and begin to deploy a new Keycloak Pod.
-When it is completed, Keycloak will now be connected to Postgres via the pgBouncer connection pooler!
+When it is completed, Keycloak will now be connected to Postgres via the PgBouncer connection pooler!

 ## TLS

 PGO deploys every cluster and component over TLS.
-This includes the pgBouncer connection pooler.
-If you are using your own [custom TLS setup]({{< relref "./customize-cluster.md" >}}#customize-tls), you will need to provide a Secret reference for a TLS key / certificate pair for pgBouncer in `spec.proxy.pgBouncer.customTLSSecret`.
+This includes the PgBouncer connection pooler.
+If you are using your own [custom TLS setup]({{< relref "./customize-cluster.md" >}}#customize-tls), you will need to provide a Secret reference for a TLS key / certificate pair for PgBouncer in `spec.proxy.pgBouncer.customTLSSecret`.

 You TLS certificate for pgBouncer should have a Common Name (CN) setting that matches the pgBouncer Service name.
 This is the name of the cluster suffixed with `-pgbouncer`.
 For example, for our `hippo` cluster this would be `hippo-pgbouncer`.
 For the `keycloakdb` example, it would be `keycloakdb-pgbouncer`.